Arts, Design and Culture

 - Smithsonian Internships

-The official job and internship site of the United States Federal Government.
-Consider searching by series number for opportunities organized by college major, including Architecture, Dance Therapy, Fine Arts, Graphic Arts, Interior Design, Music Therapy, and Museum.
-For a list of series numbers, click here.
+- USAJOBS - The official job and internship site of the United States Federal Government.
+You can search for positions classified by college major and use the series number (including Architecture, Dance Therapy, Fine Arts, Graphic Arts, Interior Design, Music Therapy, and Museum) for opportunities that appeal to you.

 One of the best ways to explore careers and find job opportunities is to network with professionals.
 Below are alumni who have experience in the field and have volunteered to be a resource to you.
 Not sure how to begin networking?
 Stop by our office to get started.